Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Methodology

-An overview of the malware classification process is shown in Figure \ref{fig:Overview-of-the}.
 Assume a malware classifier whose input is a sequence of API calls made by the inspected process.
 API call sequences can be millions of API calls long, making it impossible to train such a classifier on the entire sequence at once, due to training time and GPU memory constraints.
-Thus, the target classifier uses a sliding window approach \cite{DBLP:conf/raid/RosenbergSRE18}: Each API call sequence is divided into windows of $k$ API calls.
+Thus, the target classifier uses a non-overlapping sliding window approach \citep{DBLP:conf/raid/RosenbergSRE18}: Each API call sequence is divided into windows of $k$ API calls.
 Detection is performed on each window in turn, and if any window is classified as malicious, the entire sequence is considered malicious.
 Thus, even cases such as malicious payloads injected into goodware (e.g., using Metasploit), where only a small subset of the sequence is malicious, would be detected.

-We use one-hot encoding for each API call type in order to cope with the limitations of scikit-learn's implementation of decision trees and random forests, as mentioned \href{https://roamanalytics.com/2016/10/28/are-categorical-variables-getting-lost-in-your-random-forests/}{online}.
-The output of each classifier is either the predicted class (whether the API call trace is malicious or benign) or the confidence score of the prediction (a value between 0.0 for a benign process to 1.0 for a malicious process).
-The classifiers used in our study and their hyperparameters are described in Appendix B.
+We use one-hot encoding for each API call type in order to cope with the limitations of scikit-learn's implementation of decision trees and random forests, as mentioned in \citep{SciKitLearnDecisionTreeCategorialVar}.
+The output of each classifier is either the predicted class (whether the API call trace is malicious or benign) or the confidence score of the prediction (a value between 0 for a benign process to 1.0 for a malicious process).
+Appendix \ref{sec:Appendix-B:-Tested} contains a description of the classifiers used in our study and their hyperparameters.

+In order to attack such a malware classifier, we want to add API calls without changing the malware functionality.
+Removing API calls without modifying the malware functionality requires complex analysis of the malware code and thus cannot be scaled.
+Therefore, we use a \emph{no-op mimicry attack} \citep{Wagner2002}, that is, we add API calls with no effect or an irrelevant effect on the malware functionality.
+We use this method regardless of the perturbation used to generate the API call type, either random or benign perturbations (shown below).
+Almost every API call can become a no-op if provided with the right arguments, e.g., opening a non-existent file.